Pravalika-5028/Agentic_Movie_Intelligence/README.md

-# 🎬 Multi-Agent Movie Intelligence System
+# 🎬  Movie Intelligence System

 A Streamlit-based web application that fetches real-time movie data, analyzes it using a local LLM agent (via Ollama), and generates a downloadable PDF report.